moshe-katzwer/kanly/kanly/regression/generalized_linear_models/README.md

 Families can be supplied by name, class, or instance.
 String names are case-insensitive and underscores are optional, so `"negative_binomial"` and `"negativebinomial"` both resolve to the same family.
-Negative binomial also supports an overdispersion parameter in the string form, for example `"negative_binomial(0.5)"`.
+Negative binomial also supports a **fixed, user-specified** overdispersion parameter in the string form, for example `"negative_binomial(0.5)"`.
+This syntax specifies the parameter; it does not estimate it.

 ### Registered Families